abisop/nuttx-docs/en/implementation/device_drivers.md

-2. The discrete joystick driver would have been initialized by logic in some file like `boards/<arch>/xyz/<board>/src/xyz_djoystick.c` when the system was initialized. `zyz_joystick.c` would have created instance of the `struct djoy_lowerhalf_s` "lower half" interface as described in `nuttx/include/nuttx/input/djoystick.h` and would have passed that interface instance to the `drivers/input/djoystick.c` "upper half" driver to initialize it.
+2. The discrete joystick driver would have been initialized by logic in some file like `boards/<arch>/xyz/<board>/src/xyz_djoystick.c` when the system was initialized. `zyz_joystick.c` would have created instance of the `struct djoy_lowerhalf_s` \"lower half\" interface as described in `nuttx/include/nuttx/input/djoystick.h` and would have passed that interface instance to the `drivers/input/djoystick.c` \"upper half\" driver to initialize it.

-3. As part of the creation of the `struct djoy_lowerhalf_s` "lower half" interface instance, logic in `xyz_djoystick.c` would have done the following: It would have created an I2C driver instance by called MCU specific I2C initialization logic then passed this I2C driver instance to the I/O expander initialization interface in `drivers/ioexpander/myexpander.c` to create the I/O expander interface instance.
+3. As part of the creation of the `struct djoy_lowerhalf_s` \"lower half\" interface instance, logic in `xyz_djoystick.c` would have done the following: It would have created an I2C driver instance by called MCU specific I2C initialization logic then passed this I2C driver instance to the I/O expander initialization interface in `drivers/ioexpander/myexpander.c` to create the I/O expander interface instance.

     Note that the I/O expander interface should NOT be a normal character driver.
 It should NOT be accessed via open/close/read/write/ioctl.
 Rather, it should return an instance of